microsoft/fluentui/rfcs/convergence/contract-for-trigger-pattern.md

 ## Pros and Cons

 This can a good solution for components like `MenuButton` which can have access to the `MenuTriggerProps` interface without needing a hard dependency on `react-menu`as a package.
-However if breaking changes happen to this interface it could cause be problematic when bumping packages and realizing that the an outdated shared interface is no longer compatible with the `Menu` component.
+However if breaking changes happen to this interface it could be problematic when bumping packages and realizing that the an outdated shared interface is no longer compatible with the `Menu` component.

 ## Discarded Solutions